civicrm/civicrm-cxn-rpc/README.md

    * Use case (typical): An application sends an API call to a site.
 The site returns a response.
    * Payload (typical): An entity+action+params tuple (as in Civi APIv3).
    * Crypto: The shared-secret is used to generate an AES encryption key and HMAC signing key.
 The payload and ttl are encrypted with AES-CBC (256-bit), and the ciphertext is signed with HMAC-SHA256.
 (See also: [AesHelper](src/AesHelper.php)) The same scheme is used for requests and responses.
-      * For *requests*, the application's latest cert is transmitted and validated to ensure that the application is still trusted by the arbiter.
+    * Note: When an application POSTs a `StdMessage`, it includes a copy of the latest cert.
+It is validated by the recipient to ensure that the application is still trusted by the arbiter.
+ * [`AppMetasMessage`](src/Message/AppMetasMessage.php) (`cxn.civicrm.org` => `SaveTheWhales.org`)
+   * Use case: A CiviCRM site connects to `cxn.civicrm.org` and requests a list of available applications.
+   * Payload: The list of applications includes the title, description, registration URL, and X.509 certificate for each.
+   * Crypto: The payload and ttl are signed by `cxn.civicrm.org` (RSA, 2048-bit key) and transferred in plaintext.

 Additionally, there are two non-substantive message types.
 They should *not* be used for major activity but may assist in advisory error-reports:

  * [`InsecureMessage`](src/Message/InsecureMessage.php)
    * Use case: A server (`RegistrationServer` or `ApiServer`) receives an incoming message but cannot authenticate or decrypt it.
-The server responds with a NACK using `InsecureMessage`.
+The server must respond with a NACK, but it lacks sufficient information to securely communicate it.
+It sends an `InsecureMessage`.
    * Payload: An error message.
    * Crypto: Unencrypted and unsigned.
  * [`GarbledMessage`](src/Message/GarbledMessage.php)
    * Use case: A client (`RegistrationClient` or `ApiClient`) receives a response but cannot decode it.
-(Ex: The server was buggy or badly configured, and PHP error messages were dumped into the ciphertext.)
+      * (Ex: The server was buggy or badly configured, and PHP error messages were dumped into the ciphertext.)
+      * (Ex: A man-in-the-middle interfered with the message transmission.)
    * Payload: Unknown
    * Crypto: Unknown